-"Bonds" means the Series 2003 Bonds and any Parity Debt issued as bonds pursuant to a Supplemental Indenture.
+"Bonds" means the Series 2003 Bonds, the Series 2005 Bonds and any Parity Debt issued as bonds pursuant to a Supplemental Indenture.

-"Bond Counsel" means (a) Jones Hall, A Professional Law Corporation, or (b) any other attorney or firm of attorneys appointed by or acceptable to the Agency, of nationallyrecognized experience in the issuance of obligations the interest on which is excludable from gross income for federal income tax purposes under the Code.
+"Bond Counsel" means (a) Jones Hall, A Professional Law Corporation, or (b) any other attorney or firm of attorneys appointed by or acceptable to the Agency, of nationally-recognized experience in the issuance of obligations the interest on which is excludable from gross income for federal income tax purposes under the Code.

-"Bond Year" means any twelve-month period beginning on September 2 in any year and ending on the next succeeding September 1, both dates inclusive, except that the first Bond Year shall begin on the Closing Date with respect to the Series 2003 Bonds and end on September 1, 2003.
+"Bond Year" means any twelve-month period beginning on September 2 in any year and ending on the next succeeding September 1, both dates inclusive, except that, with respect to the Series 2003 Bonds, the first Bond Year shall begin on the Closing Date with respect to the Series 2003 Bonds and end on September 1, 2003, and, with respect to the Series 2005 Bonds, the first Bond Year shall begin on the Closing Date with respect to the Series 2005 Bonds and end on September 1, 2005.